-If your vehicle is equipped with antilock brakes (ABS), operation of the exhaust brake (if turned ON) may be interrupted if the ABS system detects wheel-slip due to operation on slippery surfaces.
+If your vehicle is equipped with antilock brakes (ABS), operation of the engine compression brake or exhaust brake (if turned ON) may be interrupted if the ABS system detects wheelslip due to operation on slippery surfaces.

-Ideally (on normal road surfaces), you should slow your vehicle with the exhaust brake (where permitted by law) and use the service brakes only for stopping completely.
+Ideally (on normal road surfaces), you should slow your vehicle with the engine compression brake or exhaust brake (where permitted by law) and use the service brakes only for stopping completely.
 Operating this way will greatly prolong the life of the service brakes.